Elliken/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates a script that creates an empty file called hello.
 5-execute creates ascript that adds execute permission to the owner of the file hello.
 6-multiple_permissions writes a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-7-everybody writes a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+7-everybody writes a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
+8-James_Bond writes a script that sets the permission to the file hello as stated in the question.